TritonDataCenter/sdc-cnapi/docs/index.md

 values in production.

 ALLOC_SERVER_SPREAD is of particular interest to certain specialised production installs.
-It can have one of three values: `min-ram`, `min-owner`, and `random`.
-`min-ram` selects CNs which have the least amount of sufficient space for a new VM; this is desirable to keep emptier servers free for larger allocations.
-`min-owner` makes the allocator much more aggressive about balancing all VMs belonging to one user across all CNs.
+It can have one of four values: `min-ram`, `max-ram`, `min-owner`, and `random`.  `min-ram` selects CNs which have the least amount of sufficient space for a new VM; this is desirable to keep emptier servers free for larger allocations.  `max-ram` selects CNs which have the *most* amount of free space; this can be desirable for private SDCs to give VMs the currently least busy servers. `min-owner` makes the allocator much more aggressive about balancing all VMs belonging to one user across all CNs.
 And `random` assigns randomly across CNs.

 ### Example